ONLYOFFICE/DocumentServer/ROADMAP.md

 * Templates for tables, pivot tables, cell styles are now categorized
 * New feature: Watch Window for functions
 * New Paste Special feature: links to other files within the portal
 * New functions added: TEXTBEFORE, TEXTAFTER, TEXTSPLIT, VSTACK, HSTACK, TOROW, TOCOL, WRAPROWS, WRAPCOLS, TAKE, DROP, CHOOSEROWS, CHOOSECOLS

 ### Presentation Editor

 * New setting: adjusting guidelines via the View tab
 * New feature: Paste Special for slides

+### Desktop Editors

+* New printing setting: quick print

 ### Mobile